Call now in confidence immediate help & advice 24/7

 For alcohol detox, the substance Librium, also known as Chlordiazepoxide, is extremely effective at reducing the effects of alcohol withdrawal syndrome.

 This is done in a tapered way so that the dosage of the prescribed drug is gradually reduced.
-A supervised alcohol or drug detox offers a safe way to become sober.
+A supervised alcohol or drug detox offers a safe way to become sober at rehab.

 Make sure that your detox is safe and effective with the support of a drug and alcohol rehab in Birmingham by calling our team on 0800 088 66 86